Rare 8th-Century Sculptures Discovered in Tamil Nadu Temple

 - Pandya

 Q2.
-In which district of Tamil Nadu were the rare sculptures found?
+In which district of Tamil Nadu were the rare 8th-century sculptures unearthed?

 - Thanjavur